Huotes/CommitMaker/README.md

 It is better to give than to receive.
 This is especially true of a Chuck Norris roundhouse kick.

 Chuck Norris describes human beings as 'a sociable holder for blood and guts'.

+Chuck Norris' Internet connection is faster upstream than downstream because even data has more incentive to run from him than to him.